unibe-geodata-modelling/2018-snow-avalanches-sources/README.md

 As it is nice to have no unnecessary files left after the analysis, but as the problem with the error message could not be solved, it is recommended to run the last part of the script separately (from line 607 to the end).

 The model creates polygons of potential snow avalanche release areas with characteristical parameters of each PRA in the attribute table.

+More information can be found in the report about the modelling project (pdf file on GitHub).